 Shoppers will probably have to search a while to find bargained-priced antiquities.
 If prices are given in dollars or Euro’s, that’s your clue that the seller has done their research.

 To do some virtual window-shopping of the antiques available, see the Feria de San Telmo website where you can see pictures of every vendor’s items.

-Among the best deals to be had at the San Telmo Sunday fair are original artworks.
+Among the best deals to be had around the San Telmo Sunday Fair are original artworks.
 Unknown but talented artists — especially those who refuse to specialize in the ubiquitous tango scenes — are sometimes so eager to get their work on your walls that they practically give it away.
-You can find these artists all over the area, including along Paseo San Lorenzo and Humberto Primo.

 Homemade crafts and hippie stuff